How much should a small business spend on marketing? A real-world budget breakdown for 2026

 Cutting these doesn’t reduce your marketing power, it concentrates it.

-How to set your own number
+How to set your marketing budget in 30 minutes

 So, how much should a small business spend on marketing in 2026?